shaiperson/shaiperson.github.io/_posts/2022-02-15-plug-play-worker-pattern-1.md

 In looking at this breakdown of disadvantages for our initial approach, we may note that the *static* nature of the **algorithm-to-port** mappings in the controller and the **algorithm-to-code** mappings in the auxiliary server is at the core of this design's shortcomings, as this static nature is what produces the need to re-build everything each time we make algorithm-wise updates to our worker environment.
 With this in mind, our goal becomes clear: to find a way to make **container ports** and **algorithm code** *dynamically mappable* or *discoverable*.
 If we achieve that, then adding or removing algorithms becomes much simpler automatically: a new algorithm in an existing container requires re-building its image and its image alone; a new algorithm in a new container is discovered by the controller automatically.

-Sounds too good to be true, right?
-So, what's the catch?
+So, how do we do that?
+What's the catch?

 ### The pattern